 As it’s April 1st, here is a post containing outright lies.
 Roughly half of the following statements* are currently true.
 Others are completely made up.
 Guess which are which.

 I know it’s already the afternoon, and by tradition April Fools should only be done in the morning.
 Nevertheless, I don’t care.

 I have had sex with everyone I’ve ever kissed, apart from relatives.

-Recurring blog character Big Dave doesn’t actually exist – if I’ve done something I want to blog about, but don’t want to admit to it myself, I attribute it to him.
+Recurring blog character Big Dave doesn’t actually exist – if I’ve done something I want to blog about, but don’t want to admit to it myself, I write a disguised version, gender-swap it as required, and attribute it to “him”.